 Three Minute Thesis Competition

 All master's and doctoral graduate students are invited to compete in UC's annual Three Minute Thesis (3MT®) competition, held during the Graduate Student Expo on Thursday, February 20, 2020 at 10 a.m. in the 1819 Innovation Hub.
 The Graduate School is now accepting applications for UC's 2020 Three Minute Thesis competition.

 The winner of the 3MT competition will receive a $1,000 award, which will be posted to his/her Catalyst student account.
 Second and third place will receive $600 and $400, respectively.

 The winner of UC's 2020 Three Minute Thesis competition will be registered to compete in the Midwestern Association of Graduate Schools' regional 3MT® competition.
-The MAGS 3MT competition will be held on Friday, April 3, 2020 during the MAGS annual meeting in spring 2020.
+The MAGS 3MT competition will be held on Friday, April 3, 2020 during the MAGS annual meeting.

 What is a Three Minute Thesis?